ImightbeRafa/QuarkWebsite/README.md

 # Quark Costa Rica - Laser Engraving Website

-A modern, elegant showcase website for Quark Costa Rica's laser engraving services.
+A modern, elegant showcase website for Quark Costa Rica's laser engraving services for wood, steel, tumblers, leather, and more.
 Built with Next.js, TypeScript, and Tailwind CSS for optimal performance and aesthetics.

 ## 🌟 Features